great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_pandas.md

 - `name`: The name by which the Datasource will be referenced in the future
 - `dataframe`: A Pandas DataFrame containing the data

-We will use the `sampled_dataframe` from the previous step as our `dataframe` value.
+We will use the `dataframe` from the previous step as the corresponding parameter's value.
 For the `name` parameter, we will define a name in advance by storing it in a Python variable:

 ```python title="Python code"
 name = "taxi_dataframe"